huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 `module load STAR/2.7.0a`

-- Go back to the top of our course directory and create a directory to store the index:
+- Create a directory to store the index (directory should be created in the top level of the course directory `intro-to-RNA-seq`:

 ```
-cd ..
 mkdir genome
 ```